Table of Contents

 While it can be fashionable to complain about how much tax we all pay, not enough people fully understand how to claim back the taxes they are owed!

-With changes under the PAYE modernisation programme now fully in place, it will be easier to deduct and pay the correct tax at the right time, this includes:
+With changes under the PAYE modernisation programme now fully in place for a number of years now, it will be easier to deduct and pay the correct tax at the right time, this includes:

 - Income Tax